isabella232/fractal/README.md

 Fractal does not currently have encryption support, but there is an initiative for it.

-We are now partially using using matrix-rust-sdk rather than our own implementation.
+We are now partially using matrix-rust-sdk rather than our own implementation.
 (See https://gitlab.gnome.org/GNOME/fractal/-/issues/636) and are working towards using it completely.

 Code and further information for this module can be found at [matrix/matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk).